People who choose to study maths are often regarded as highly intelligent.

 This is exactly what makes the job of a online maths tutor so important.

-Whether it's helping students with My Maths homework, maths revision GCSE, or simply introducing them to topics such as trigonometry and calculus, the types of supplemental help a math tutor Toronto can provide are endless.
+Whether it's helping students with My Maths homework, maths revision GCSE, or simply introducing them to topics such as trigonometry and calculus, the types of supplemental help a mathematics tutor Toronto can provide are endless.

 Tutors can even coach students in test preparation by focussing on a specific exam board and working through Edexcel maths GCSE past papers, for example, to prepare them for the format of upcoming exams.